Updated by Bobby

 - Planet Waves Screeching Halt Acoustic Soundhole Cover

-If you’re serious about amplifying an acoustic guitar rig, I’d recommend investing in both.
+If you’re serious about amplifying an acoustic guitar rig, I’d recommend investing in at least the soundhole cover.

 6. What are the most useful/important acoustic guitar effects?